keithalewis/sequence/README.md

 should not be concerned about making a copy.
 It is just a pointer and maybe a counter if the length is known.
 A secondary design goal is to break free from the STL notion of an interval.
-Sequences are more flexible when it comes to traversing higher dimensional data structure.
+Sequences are more flexible when it comes to traversing higher dimensional data structures.

 Google `SelectMany`.